sonnytedesco26/Team-Profile-Generator/README.md

 ## Installation
 When downloading the repo, go to the root directory in the terminal and type in 'npm install'.

+## Use
+Once installed, open the terminal in the root directory of the repo.
+Run "node index.js" to start the app and set the employees.
+Once ready, select the 'Finished' option in the terminal.
+This will create an HTML file in the dist directory which will generate your returned results.
+If you want to test the repo to see if the functions such as GetRole() work properly, run in the root directory, "npm run test"

 ## User Story
 ```
 AS A manager